zoddDev/dotfiles/README.md

 Installing necessary packages:

+[WARNING!]: Executing these scripts will overwrite several files in your system, only execute this in case you have a backup of your files.
-[WARNING!]: Support for Arch Linux based systems only (installation via pacman):
+[WARNING!]: Support for Arch Linux based systems only (installation via pacman).

 Use: